karthickgovindaraju/Fashivtrendz/README.md

-# RedStore
+# Fashivtrendz
-RedStore | Responsive E-Commerce Platform for sporting and casual outfit.
+Fashuvtrendz | Responsive E-Commerce Platform for sporting and casual outfit.